bdesanctis/bamdam/README.md

 ### <a name="extract"></a>bamdam extract

 A straightforward bash wrapper function to extract reads assigned to a specific taxonomic node from a bam file.
 Output is another bam file.
 Not very fast (bam i/o is slow).
+Accepts tax IDs (e.g. "3318") or full tax strings (e.g. "3318:Pinaceae:family").

 ```
 ./bamdam extract --in_bam A2.bam --in_lca A2.lca --keyword "3318" --out_bam A_pinaceae.bam